 - Obstructing the free flow of pedestrian or vehicular traffic.

-- Failing to comply with the reasonable and lawful directions of GRCC officials and GRCC Campus Police.
+- Failing to comply with the reasonable and lawful directions of GRCC officials and GRCC Police.

 Includes, but is not limited to:

-- Any written or oral communication, conduct or gesture, that is directed toward any member of the GRCC community including but not limited to students, faculty, employees, vendors, customers or guests, including to oneself, that causes a reasonable apprehension of physical harm to a person or property.
+- Any written or oral communication, conduct or gesture that is directed toward any member of the GRCC community that causes a reasonable person to fear for the safety of themselves or others.

-According to the Tobacco Free Environment policy, students shall not use, chew, smoke or sell tobacco products, e-cigarettes and medical marijuana, at any time while subject to the jurisdiction of the GRCC Student Code of Conduct or in any place on GRCC properties, including sidewalks within the boundaries of any GRCC campus.
-The policy shall extend to all properties owned, operated, leased or maintained by GRCC, including all Regional Centers, MTEC properties, Learning Corner properties and the McCabe-Marlowe House.
-See the Tobacco/E-Cigarette Free Environment Policy for complete details.
+According to the Tobacco Free Environment policy, students shall not use, chew, smoke or sell tobacco products, e-cigarettes, vaporizer pens and medical marijuana, at any time while subject to the jurisdiction of the GRCC Student Code of Conduct or in any place on GRCC properties, including sidewalks within the boundaries of any GRCC campus.
+The policy shall extend to all properties owned, leased or controlled by GRCC.
+See Policy 3.5 Tobacco/E-Cigarette Free Environment Policy for complete details.

 Includes, but is not limited to: